 It would not be a food tour in South Florida without international eats.

 The Taste History Culinary Tour took us to visit Chalakos Peruvian Bistro, a neighborhood gem in the Northwood Village.
 We gathered at tables on the back patio for their uber fresh and tangy Ceviche de Pescado.
 Next came a finger-licking good tasting spoon with a saucy boiled potato with peanut sauce (Papa con ocopa).
 It was rich and tangy.
-A flavorful Causa de camaron (seasoned mashed potato layered with shrimp) followed.
+A flavorful Causa de Camaron (seasoned mashed potato layered with shrimp) followed.
 Griffin and I purchased Pisco Sours (made with no egg here) that really hit the spot on this hot Florida day.
 The owner of Chalakos Peruvian Bistro came out and spoke to our group, sharing his passion for Northwood Village and how important it is to offer ethnic food choices.
 I applaud all that he is doing for the community.
 We loved getting to talk to him.

 We ventured down the street to the Northwood Glass Art store.
 This artisan spot offered lovely handmade glass items and nice souvenirs.
-Afterwards, we walked around the corner of Northwood Village to a lot filled with vibrant artworks.
+Afterward, we walked around the corner of Northwood Village to a lot filled with vibrant artworks.
 Located between 24th and 25th streets on Spruce Avenue, the lot contained brightly painted, cheery murals on shipping containers.
 West Palm Beach, Florida is bursting with street art, and this is just one example.

 The Box Gallery- A Local Art Offering

 Our last stop on the Taste History Culinary Tour was to The Box Gallery, a warehouse style art emporium owned by Rolando Chang Barrero.
 The Belvedere Road exhibit space was filled with interesting mural pieces, cool chairs, wall hangings, decorative pieces, and emerging artists’ works.
 The artists I was drawn to were Andrew Reid and Alberto Piloto.
 Alberto studied art in Cuba and his whimsical portraits are lively and colorful, which made me smile.
 Andrew creates enormous intricate and interesting murals throughout the country.
-I left the gallery thinking about what pieces would look good in my house and wondering what the next holiday was that I could ask for a gift.
+I left the gallery thinking about what pieces would look good in my house and wonder what the next holiday was that I could ask for a gift.

 Culinary Tours: A “Hip” Thing To Do